ibm-cloud-docs/openwhisk/runtimes.md

 :    For more information about the `java:8` runtime, see [(Details on GitHub)](https://github.com/apache/openwhisk-runtime-java/blob/master/core/java8/CHANGELOG.md){: external}.

 .NET Core (deprecated)
 :    The .NET core runtime is deprecated.
-There is no relacement.
+There is no replacement.
 Instead, you must migrate to a different runtime.

 ## Available images and runtimes per region